16 Thanksgiving Self Care Ideas to Manage the Holiday Chaos

 16 Thanksgiving Self Care Ideas for Stress Relief

 Feeling the stress this Thanksgiving?
-Don’t fret, these Thanksgiving self care ideas will help you keep it all together and prioritize your wellbeing in spite of everything you may have going on!
+Don’t fret, these Thanksgiving activities for adults will help you keep it all together and prioritize your mental health in spite of everything you may have going on!
 You’ve got this!

 1. Evaluate Your To-Do List and Priorities